 4: Increases Your Fitness Level

 Hot yoga really is a powerful practice that can help to improve your overall general fitness, just take a look at the science.

 Eight weeks of research conducted in Colorado focused on healthy adults and sought to discover whether Bikram yoga can help improve general physical fitness.

-Results were astounding with participants showing improvements in their back and shoulder flexibility, as well an deadlift strength.
+Results were astounding with participants showing improvements in their back and shoulder flexibility, as well their deadlift strength.

 There was no change in maximal aerobic fitness, just in musculoskeletal fitness, but results were significant.

 What’s the difference between Hot Yoga and Bikram Yoga?

 Bikram yoga is a form of hot yoga, but there are a number of differences: